lambdata30/JHU---Getting-and-Cleaning-Data-Project/README.md

 ## Files:

-codebook.md:
+`codebook.md`:
 File describing the variables

-run_analysis.R:
+`run_analysis.R`:
 This script is designed to perform the required task set out by the project.

-1. Merges the training and the test sets to create one data set.
+### 1. Merges the training and the test sets to create one data set. ###

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+### 2. Extracts only the measurements on the mean and standard deviation for each measurement. ###

 This was done using the grepl() function - only selecting columns containing 'std', 'mean' as well as subject identifiers 'subject' and 'activity.type'/

-3. Uses descriptive activity names to name the activities in the data set
+### 3. Uses descriptive activity names to name the activities in the data set ###

 The factor() function was deployed with levels ranging from 1 to 6 (activity label).
 The labels correspond with the activities described in activity_labels.txt.

-4. Appropriately labels the data set with descriptive variable names.
+### 4. Appropriately labels the data set with descriptive variable names. ###

 Here, the tolower and gsub and functions were used to alter the variables names as followed:
-a. all column names were converted to lower case
+a. all column names were converted to lower case.
 b. special characters were removed ie - '_', '-', '()'.
-c. 'bodybody' was replaced with body
+c. 'bodybody' was replaced with body.

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. ###

 This was performed using the tidyr functions group.by() as well as summarise.each().
 The output of this script can be found in the tidy_data.txt